its-your-nuna/test-task/README.md

     4.404

 ### Autharized Page
-Navbar links disabled until user not login
+Navigation bar links disabled until user logs in

 ### User Page
-User's data enabled after clicking 'learn more' button in home page
+User data is included after clicking the "learn more" button on the main page